-To explicitly indicate what part of the content of a post, or other text equivalent, should be used as a shorter description of the post in readers, other link-preview use-cases for a displaying a post from elsewhere, providing an excerpt for POSSE purposes, and a plain-text fallback for special kinds of posts that the consuming code might not know to do anything special with.
+To explicitly indicate what part of the content of a post, or other text equivalent, should be used as a shorter description of the post in readers, search results, other link-preview use-cases for displaying a post from elsewhere, providing an excerpt for POSSE purposes, and a plain-text fallback for special kinds of posts that the consuming code might not know to do anything special with.

 Add the class name "p-summary" to the element (e.g. <p> or <span> etc) tag that you want used as the plain text summary for your post.

 Kartik Prabhu on https://kartikprabhu.com/ uses "p-summary" on shorter descriptions when displaying articles in a list and also, in the full display of articles.
 The summary is entered into a Django database UI manually for the list but, is also present as a "p-summary" in the HTML for the complete article.

 In general, Bridgy prefers to use p-summary if available, then the full e-content, and finally p-name, in that order.
 The one exception is original tweets (not @-replies) on Twitter: for those, it prefers p-name before e-content.

 Why a summary UI: because you may not want the entirety of your original post going to silos like Facebook or Twitter, and prefer to send a short summary to them and have readers there click through to your original post to see it in its entirety.